 - The meeting date will be shown on the Check Pending Application web page.

-- In addition, upon an application's completion, a letter is mailed to the applicant enclosing the Commission's license application and an application for an Alabama Controlled Substance Certificate (ACSC).
+- In addition, upon an application's completion, a letter is mailed to the applicant enclosing the Medical Licensure Commission's license application and an application for an Alabama Controlled Substance Certificate (ACSC).
 (For more information on the ACSC, please see the ACSC Application Process at the bottom of the page.

 - A license certificate will be mailed to the address provided on the application.
-A license number will not be issued until the Commission has received the completed application and fee, and the status at the Check Pending Application web page will show as "Approved Pending Fee."
+A license number will not be issued until the MLC has received the completed application and fee, and the status at the Check Pending Application web page will show as "Approved Pending Fee."